 Figure 4-1 below shows a high-level exchange scenario of OEMs and CDMs in an end-to-end CA process.
 As seen in the figure, two OEMs are used to determine a conjunction, one OEM per object.
 If there is a high probability of collision, a CDM is generated and provided to the owners and/or operators of the spacecraft.
 The CDM will then contain all the conjunction information to assess the risk of the collision and design an avoidance maneuver, if necessary.
 Therefore both OEM and CDM exchanges are essential for CA.

-Figure 4-1 : OEM and CDM Use Case Example
+Figure 4-1 Use Case Example

 Two other navigation processes that require exchanges of NDMs are orbit and attitude determination (see 2.2.3).
 Orbit determination can be done either with tracking data from a TDM or orbit related hardware data (e.g., GNSS receiver), while attitude sensor data (e.g., quaternion from star sensor, body rates from IRU, etc.) are necessary for attitude determination.
 ODMs and ADMs are the spacecraft orbit and attitude state solutions computed during the determination process.
 Figure 4-2 depicts a diagram of the use of TDMs as input for orbit determination, and ODMs and ADMs as the generated output of these two processes, respectively.